ridwanam9/tasktracker-cli/README.md

 # Task Tracker CLI

-This is the CLI for Task Tracker by Ridwan Amirul Maulana (Me).
+This is a challenge from Roadmap.sh to create a simple CLI for Task Tracker where people can track and manage their tasks.
 The project was written in Python while JSON is used to store the tasks.

 ## Usage